Unit 8 Reading Activities Plus Questions

 If someone mentions an unfamiliar acronym in your presence, you should ask the person to clarify and explain it.
 Most likely you will not be the only person in the room who feels lost.
 Asking questions is not seen as a sign of weakness in a modern IT department.
 It is a sign of curiosity and seeking to better oneself and one's knowledge about a subject.
 But let's not kid ourselves... in your IT career, you will have acronyms for everything.
 Soon it will be you confusing newbies with acronyms of your own.

-It needs acronyms because information is constantly expanding out of control
+IT needs acronyms because information is constantly expanding out of control.

 Here are some examples of information explosion: